-- 126. All of the foregoing allegations are repeated and realleged as if fully set forth herein. - 127.
-The INA provides, with certain exceptions, that "[a]ny alien who is physically present in the United States or who arrives in the United States (whether or not at a designated port of arrival and including an alien who is brought to the United States after having been interdicted in international or United States waters), irrespective of such alien's status, may apply for asylum in accordance with this section" 8 U.S.C. § 1158(a)(1). - 128.
-Defendants' application of the Title 42 Process to Plaintiff has prevented him from applying for asylum in accordance with 8 U.S.C. § 1158(a)(1), and was therefore contrary to law.

-See 5 U.S.C. § 706(2)(A).

-129. In addition, by refusing to grant Plaintiff the meaningful opportunity to apply for asylum to which his is entitled, Defendants have withheld and unreasonably delayed actions mandated by the statute.
+123. All of the foregoing allegations are repeated and realleged as if fully set forth herein.

+- 124. The INA provides, with certain exceptions, that "[a]ny alien who is physically present in the United States or who arrives in the United States (whether or not at a designated port of arrival and including an alien who is brought to the United States after having been interdicted in international or United States waters), irrespective of such alien's status, may apply for asylum in accordance with this section . . . ."
+8 U.S.C. § 1158(a)(1). - 125.
+Defendants' application of the Title 42 Process to G.Y.J.P. prevented her from applying for asylum in accordance with 8 U.S.C. § 1158(a)(1), and was therefore contrary to law, see 5 U.S.C. § 706(2)(A). - 126.
+In addition, by refusing to grant G.Y.J.P. the meaningful opportunity to apply for asylum to which she is entitled, Defendants have withheld and unreasonably delayed actions mandated by the statute.
 5 U.S.C. § 706(1).